featureflow/featureflow-example-nodejs-client-server/README.md

 }</p>
 ```

-For example, in an SPA you may call /featres once for the anonymous user then again when a user logs in.
+For example, in an SPA you may call /features once for the anonymous user then again when a user logs in.

 ## Further Reading

 See http://docs.featureflow.io for more information

+## Additional Usage Details

 Running the production build on localhost.
 This will create a production build, then Node will serve the app on http://localhost:5000